 In the event you wish to add equipment to your boat which requires you to penetrate the deck with fasteners, the diagram above illustrates the size, location and type of the reinforcement available.
-The chart below provides a description of the material and recommended fasteners to secure your equipment.
+The chart on the next page provides a description of the material and recommended fasteners to secure your equipment.